Enrique Manalo: 1952–1992: Early life and education

-Manalo was born on July 21, 1952, in Manila to diplomats Armando Manalo and Jimena Austria.
+Manalo was born on July 21, 1952 to diplomats Armando Manalo and Jimena Austria.
 Manalo attended the University of the Philippines, where he obtained both a bachelor's and a master's degree in economics.
 He entered the Department of Foreign Affairs (DFA) in 1979.
 He began his career in the foreign service as the special assistant to the Office of the Deputy Minister of Foreign Affairs from 1979 to 1981.
 Afterward, he completed his first tour of duty at the Philippine Mission to the United Nations in Geneva, Switzerland, serving there until 1986.
 From 1986 to 1989, he was the first secretary and consul at the Philippine Embassy in Washington, D.C., and then served as the special assistant to the DFA's first undersecretary until 1992.

 1992–2016: Senior roles and ambassadorships

 From 1992 to 1998, he was the minister counselor at the Philippine Mission to the United Nations in New York, and later served as the assistant secretary for European affairs.
 From 2000 to 2003, he returned to the same UN mission in New York as deputy permanent representative, with the rank of ambassador.
+On December 28, 2000, Manalo signed the Rome Statute, a treaty establishing the International Criminal Court, on behalf of the Philippines, although its ratification would only occur in 2011.

 He then served as the permanent representative to the United Nations and other international organizations in Geneva from 2003 to 2007.
 Between 2005 and 2007, he also served as the elected chair of the 41st and 42nd sessions of the World Intellectual Property Organization (WIPO) General Assembly.

 In 2007, Manalo was appointed DFA undersecretary for policy, serving until 2010.
 He was the Philippine ambassador to Belgium and Luxembourg and head of the Philippine Mission to the European Union from 2010 to 2011.
 He then served as the Philippine ambassador to the United Kingdom from 2011 to 2016, and concurrently as non-resident ambassador to Ireland from 2013 to 2016.